 - None of the assets is counted against financial aid if the child is both the owner and the designated beneficiary, and is still considered a dependent of the parents.

 - If the child is both the owner and the designated beneficiary and is considered independent of the parents, 20% of the assets are counted against financial aid.
 This dropped from 35% in 2007.

-- If the owner is a parent, then 5.64% of the assets are counted against financial aid.
+- If the owner is a parent, 5.64% of the assets are counted against financial aid.